MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 Date last modified: 2021/02/11

-Contributors: Xylar Asay-Davis
+Contributors: Xylar Asay-Davis, Mark Petersen

 We will ensure that all 3D, prognostic variables have been initialized to the NetCDF fill value in inactive cells at the top of the water column.
 We will attempt to do the same for 3D diagnostic variables.
 This should expose any computations involving these invalid cells.

-We will modify the ``sub_ice_shelf_2D`` configuration in legacy COMPASS to support a z-level initial coordinate in the ice-shelf cavity (including writing out ``minLevelCell`` in the initial condition).
-Then, we will run the following test cases in this configuration with the new coordinate:
+We have modified the ``sub_ice_shelf_2D`` configuration in legacy COMPASS to support a z-level initial coordinate in the ice-shelf cavity (including writing out ``minLevelCell`` in the initial condition).
+The implementation is in a `add_z_level_sub_ice_shelf_2D COMPASS branch <https://github.com/xylar/compass/tree/add_z_level_sub_ice_shelf_2D>`_ and a corresponding `add_z_level_sub_ice_shelf_2D MPAS-Model branch <https://github.com/xylar/MPAS-Model/tree/ocean/add_z_level_sub_ice_shelf_2D>`_.

-* ``default``

-* ``restart_test``

-* ``iterative_init``
+To begin wth, these tests also have melt fluxes disabled along with all tendency terms.

+The test cases include "partial top cells", analogous to "partial bottom cells".
+When constructing your initial domain with variable ``minLevelCell``, we have generalized the namelist options for partial bottom cells to refer to both bottom and top cells, so that we can specify either full or partial (bottom and top) cells.
+The eventual goal is always partial top cells, to model the ice draft more realistically.
+But it is useful to have a full cell option in your standard test suite.

+When initialize with constant T and S horizontally and no surface forcing, a zero initial velocity should remain exactly zero with full top and bottom cells.
+Pressure gradient errors with partial top/bottom cells will mean that the velocity will be nonzero but should remain small.
+This is similar to the sea mount test, where the velocity is a measure of the error.

+We will progress through the following 3 test cases:
+These define 3 new test cases:

+1. ``z_level_full_cells_const_S`` -  T and S are uniform in 3D.
+Full top and
+   bottom cells.
+Verify min and max T and S remain exactly constant, velocity remains exactly zero.

+2. ``z_level_full_cells`` - S is horizontally uniform (T remains uniform in 3D), stably stratified in vertical.
+Disable vertical tracer mixing.
+Full top and bottom cells.
+Verify T and S  remain unchanged, velocity remains exactly zero.

+3. ``z_level`` - Same as 2. but partial top and bottom cells.
+Maximum velocity is a measure of the error and should grow slowly at top and bottom(e.g.
+   1e-6m/s after a day).

+To begin with, these tests also have melt fluxes disabled along with all tendency terms.
+As part of debugging, we will gradually turn on tendencies and check the behavior.

-We will run on multiple machines (Ubuntu laptop, Anvil, Grizzly, Compy) with a mix of Gnu and Intel compilers.
+We will run on multiple machines (Ubuntu laptop, Anvil, Grizzly, Cori, Compy) with a mix of Gnu and Intel compilers.
 We will plot the resulting T, S and KE fields to make sure they look comparable to the results with the current terrain-following coordinate.

-We will test with both the linear (I believe the default) and JM equations of state.
+We will test with JM and Wright equations of state.

 Testing: Surface fields and fluxes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^